 Measuring your success is critical, and I’ve learned that there are several methods of evaluation.
 These are presented below as levels, with each level an improvement upon the previous level.
 A lower level is also a prerequisite to a more advanced level.

-Level 1: At first I just compared my results to my goals.
-This resulted in an outcome that was either success or failure, but didn’t lead to any improvement.
+At first, I just compared my results to my goals.
+This resulted in an outcome that was either success or failure but didn’t lead to any improvement.
 If I met my goal I was happy and if I failed . . . well then I needed to “try harder” or rewrite my original goal!
 Measuring this way was better than nothing, but it didn’t help me create and maintain habits of success.

 |Goal||Weigh 120 pounds at the end of the year|